telerik/xaml-docs/getting-started/installation/nuget/available-packages.md

 * `Telerik.UI.for.Wpf.AllControls.NoXaml`
 * `Telerik.UI.for.Wpf.AllControls.Xaml`

-The __AllControls__ packages contain all Telerik controls for all distributed .NET versions.
+The __AllControls__ packages contain all Telerik assemblies for all distributed .NET versions.

 ### Separate Packages